AllenCellModeling/cookiecutter-pypackage/README.md

 AICS Cookiecutter template for a Python package.

+## About
+This cookiecutter template will generate a basic Python project with some example code and tests.
+It is also preconfigured to use GitHub Actions for basic CI build, test, and release as well as documentation generation.
+An example of the generated repo can be found [here](https://github.com/AllenCellModeling/cookiecutter-pypackage/tree/example-build).

 ## Features
 * Local testing uses `tox` and `pytest` for local testing, simply run `tox` or `make build` from a terminal in the project home directory